GeoplexGIS/geores/README.md

 ## About

-The GEORES SketchUp CityGML Plugin allows to import and export CityGML files.
+The GEORES SketchUp CityGML Plugin allows SketchUp to import and export CityGML files.
 It also provides functionalities to annotate meshes and faces with the according CityGML classes and attributes.

 The code has originally been developed by Wolfgang Sach and distributed by his company.
 In 2019, Wolfgang stopped development on the project and released the code as open source.